 Research Paper, Recent Findings in Social Phobia among Children and Adolescents

-Carla A. Hitchcock, B.A., Research Associate,1 Denise A. Chavira, PhD, Assistant Professor,2 and Murray B. Stein, M.D., M.P.H., F.R.C.P.C., Professor of Psychiatry3
+Carla A. Hitchcock, B.A., Research Associate,1 Denise A. Chavira, PhD, Assistant Professor, two and Murray B. Stein, M.D., M.P.H., F.R.C.P.C., Professor of Psychiatry3

-Help for Worried Kids, Cynthia Last, PHD
+Help for Worried Kids, Cynthia Last, PhD